webdriverio/webdriverio/website/docs/VisualTesting.md

 -   You can now verify how your website will support tabbing with your keyboard, see also here @TODO
 -   and much more, see the options here @TODO

-The module is now based on the power of the new [`webdriver-image-comparison`](https://github.com/wswebcreation/webdriver-image-comparison) module.
-This is a lightweight module to retrieve the needed data and screenshots for all browsers/devices.
+The service is a lightweight module to retrieve the needed data and screenshots for all browsers/devices.
 The comparison power comes from [ResembleJS](https://github.com/Huddle/Resemble.js).
-If you want to compare images online you can check the [online tool](http://rsmbl.github.io/Resemble.js/)
+If you want to compare images online you can check the [online tool](http://rsmbl.github.io/Resemble.js/).

 It can be used for: